Why Choose LIU Brooklyn?

 Many undergraduate, graduate and certificate courses are scheduled during the evenings and weekends, making it easy for working adults and for those with families to further their education.
 Visit our schedule of classes database to get a feeling for course times and availability.

 Our Office of Admissions is geared to service all kinds of students including those who are returning to school after a hiatus.
 All our admissions counselors and administrative staff can help you make critical educational decisions and to re-acclimate to a college campus environment.
 Moreover, we are dedicated to ensuring that your transition back to the college campus is seamless and hassle-free.
-So, we invite you to contact Richard Sunday, Senior Associate Dean of Admissions at Richard.Sunday@liu.edu or by phone at 718-488-1522 to get started with completing your degree.
+So, we invite you to call the office of admissions at 718-488-1011 to get started with completing your degree.

 You also can visit the admissions link in the left-hand navigation bar and click on the category (For Freshman Students, For Transfer Students, For Graduate Students, For International Students) that best describes your current academic standing.
 Each of these sections provides helpful information on the application process for the particular group to which it pertains.